 In a case where the name on the document is different from the name you are currently using, or there has been a variation in the form of spelling of the name over the years, please provide me with, eg, Certificates of Birth, Baptism, Marriage, or a Divorce Decree.
 If there has been a change of name, then I will need to see a copy of the Deed Poll or Statutory Declaration which dealt with it.

-If a document is to be signed by you on behalf of a company, a partnership, a charity, club or other incorporated body, there are further requirements on which I may have to insist.
+You must advise me in advance if a document is to be signed by you on behalf of a company, a partnership, a charity, club or other incorporated body to enable me to carry out my own verification procedures before we meet.
+There may then be further requirements on which I may have to insist.
 Please be prepared for these and telephone with any point of difficulty before attending on the appointment.

 1. Evidence of identity of the authorised signatory.

-3. A Letter of Authority, Minute, Resolution or Power of Attorney, authorising you to sign the document.
+2. A Letter of Authority, Minute, Resolution or Power of Attorney, authorising the signatory to sign the document.